-- More efficient and equitable services will improve health outcomes. - Efficiency and effectiveness will be increased if program functions (e.g. training, outreach) support multiple (rather than single) services. - Demand side strategies (awareness, outreach, community support/participation) will increase use of services by women and girls and minority marginalised groups. - Externally financed and delivered services will be progressively managed and funded by the government and other partners. - Performance based funding will incentivise service providers to extend services to underserviced and to better link with Government systems.
+- More efficient, equitable and quality services will improve health outcomes. - Efficiency and effectiveness will be increased if program functions (e.g. training, outreach) support multiple (rather than single) services and achieve government or international quality standards.

+- Demand side strategies (awareness, outreach, community support/participation) will increase use of services by women and girls and minority marginalised groups. - Externally financed and delivered services will be progressively managed and funded by the government and other partners. - Performance based funding will incentivise service providers to extend services to underserviced and to better link with Government systems. - It is possible that the Joint External Evaluation (JEE) will produce a number of specific recommendations which may create expectations for support but also opportunities for useful activities.
+PATH, being an adaptive program, has the capacity to respond.
+However, such decisions should be made by DFAT and GoPNG in the context of the governance arrangements for PATH and in particular the Annual Plan process where all requests and opportunities can be assessed and then prioritised in the light of budget and other resources.

-ANNEX 3: PATH GOVERNANCE ARRNGEMENTS
+ANNEX 3: PATH GOVERNANCE ARRANGEMENTS